Salzgitter: Education

-The other sites of the Fachhochschule are Braunschweig, Wolfenbüttel and Wolfsburg.
+The Ostfalia University of Applied Sciences has operated a campus in Salzgitter since 1993, which offers studies in a range of fields including logistics, traffic management and sport management.

-Furthermore, there are several general-education schools (meaning that general knowledge is taught there in contrast to occupation-specific knowledge) and vocational schools, among them three grammar schools, the Gymnasium Salzgitter-Bad, the Gymnasium am Fredenberg and the Kranich-Gymnasium, the latter two located at Salzgitter-Lebenstedt.

-For education outside school, there is the Volkshochschule Salzgitter with sites in Salzgitter-Bad and in Salzgitter-Lebenstedt.
+There are also several primary, secondary and vocational schools, among them the Gymnasium Salzgitter-Bad, the Gymnasium am Fredenberg and the Kranich-Gymnasium, the latter two located in Salzgitter-Lebenstedt.
+The Volkshochschule Salzgitter offers adult education, with sites in Salzgitter-Bad and in Salzgitter-Lebenstedt.

 Culture and sights

 Libraries

 There are three public libraries in Salzgitter.
 The main-library is located in Salzgitter-Lebenstedt (155,000 media) with branch-libraries in Salzgitter-Bad (42,000 media) and Salzgitter-Fredenberg (25,000 media).

 Theatre

 There is no theatre in Salzgitter nor any building used as one.
 Yet there are several representations at various places.

 For example, in Salzgitter-Bad there is a society rooting in the students' theater of the local grammar-school that supports the amateur play.
 They act on various stages, with an auditory between 100 and 600 people.
 Furthermore, there are irregular performances of musicals.